KavyanshKhaitan2/kaboard-keyboard/README.md

 | Keycap Stabilizers | 8 | [StacksKB](https://stackskb.com/store/genuine-cherry-mx-plate-mount-stabilizers-2u/) | Rs.
 400 (~$4) | Rs.
 7720 ($87.5) |
 | Spacebar Stabilizer Wire | 1 | Self fulfilled | Rs.
 0 | Rs.
 7720 ($87.5) |
 | Shipping (Guesstimate) | - | - | $25 (~Rs.
 2500) | Rs.
 10220 ($112.5) |

+## How do I build it?
+1. Obtain all of the BoM.
+2. Print the 3d case
+3. Start soldering the SK6812MINI-Es
+4. Solder all the diodes
+5. Solder the pi pico from the back
+6. Solder the rotary encoder
+7. Add the stabilizers to the top part of the case
+8. Get the top part of the case and place it over the pcb
+9. Get all the switches and place it through the case
+10. Solder all the switches that you just placed
+11. Plug it in to your computer in BOOTSEL mode
+12. Upload the .uf2 firmware file over to the drive that just got mounted
+13. Voilla!
+You are now done!